GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 : The extension service worker handles and listens for browser events, such as navigating to a new page, removing a bookmark, or closing a tab.
 As a service worker, It lies dormant until an event is fired and then reacts with specified instructions.
 It can access all the [Chrome APIs][doc-apis], but it cannot directly access the content of web pages; that’s the job of content scripts.

 [Content scripts][doc-content-scripts]
 : Content scripts can execute Javascript in the context of a web page.
 They can also read and modify the [DOM][mdn-dom].
-Content Scripts can only use a subset of the [Chrome APIs](https://developer.chrome.com/docs/extensions/reference/), but can indirectly access the rest by exchanging messages with the extension service worker.
+Content Scripts can only use a subset of the [Chrome APIs][doc-reference], but can indirectly access the rest by exchanging messages with the extension service worker.

 <!-- Not sure if to include the extension action or extension icons -->
 [The extension action][doc-ui-action]